ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 ##### ---

-* How many children does Barack Obama have? > not do an intersection each time a node have several children.
+* How many children does Barack Obama have?
 * Which books did Suzanne Collins write?

 ccomp